MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 - [Simplify3D](//www.simplify3d.com/) is a solid commercial offering with a simplified interface.
 - [Kiri:Moto](//grid.space/kiri/) is a free web-based slicer that is fine for simpler print jobs.

-### SD Printing
+## SD Printing

 Marlin can print a file from an SD Card with no connection to a host device.
 On a headless printer with an SD card, a standalone SD print can be initiated from the host and then the host can still monitor the print.

 USB Flash drives (and USB-C dongles as on the AnkerMake M5) are also supported, and Marlin 2.x can switch between two media drives.
 In a future update we'll be adding support for several arbitrary media types.

-It's a hassle to carry Micro-SD cards around, so some printer boards have a "target mode" (look for "SDIO") allowing you to tell the printer to temporarily release the onboard media.
+It's a hassle to carry Micro-SD cards around, so some printer boards have a "target mode" (look for "SDIO" "CDC" "MSC") allowing you to tell the printer to temporarily release the onboard media.
 Then the SD/FD can be mounted as a USB drive on your PC for quick file transfers and firmware updates.

-### Host Printing
+## Host Printing

 Host software is available for several platforms, including desktop systems, Raspberry Pi, and Android tablets.
 Any device with a USB port and serial terminal can technically act as a host, but you'll have a better printing experience using host software specifically designed for 3D printers.
 Current selections include: